Meet the Team

 With her commitment to both patient care and education, Karen strives to foster growth, independence, and confidence in the children and families she works with.

-• Meghan Guglietta
+Meghan Guglietta MS., OTR/L

 Meg is a compassionate and skilled occupational therapist with a Master of Science in Occupational Therapy from Brenau University.
 Her thesis, "Exploring the Differences Between Self-Reported Feelings of Adolescents with Autism Towards Structured and Unstructured Social Interactions," demonstrates her dedication to understanding the unique challenges children face, particularly those with autism.